 - If the table cardinality was above 500 at the time statistics were evaluated, update for every 500 + 20 percent of modifications.

-Starting with SQL Server 2008 R2 through SQL Server 2014 (12.x), or in SQL Server 2016 (13.x) through SQL Server 2017 under database compatibility level lower than 130, use trace flag 2371 and SQL Server will use a decreasing, dynamic statistics update threshold that adjusts according to the number of rows in the table.
+Starting with SQL Server 2008 R2 through SQL Server 2014 (12.x), or in SQL Server 2016 (13.x) and later under database compatibility level lower than 130, use trace flag 2371 and SQL Server will use a decreasing, dynamic statistics update threshold that adjusts according to the number of rows in the table.

 The Query Optimizer checks for out-of-date statistics before compiling a query and before executing a cached query plan.
 Before compiling a query, the Query Optimizer uses the columns, tables, and indexed views in the query predicate to determine which statistics might be out-of-date.
 Before executing a cached query plan, the Database Engine verifies that the query plan references up-to-date statistics.